What is a Visa?

 For which countries can you assess my eligibility to receive a Study Permit/Student Visa?

-Currently, our team of experts can evaluate your best options for study abroad programs in Canada or Ukraine and your eligibility to be issued a study permit for Canada or a student visa to Ukraine (depending on which country you selected).
+Currently, our team of experts can evaluate your best options for study abroad programs in Canada and your eligibility to be issued a Canadian study permit.

 How many foreign students are studying abroad in Canada?